jeff-wagner/akpika-covs/README.md

 *Last Updated*: 2023-10-23

-*Description*: Scripts for data acquisition, data manipulation, statistical modeling, results post-processing, and visualization for the estimation of collared pika (*Ochotona collaris*) densities in Alaska.
+*Description*: Scripts for data acquisition, data manipulation, and post-processing of climatological and spectral covariates.
+Code for statistical modeling and visualization of collared pika (*Ochotona collaris*) densities in Alaska are performed in a separate repository.

 ## Getting Started